himmng/EmuPBk/docs/source/readme.rst

             :target: https://emupbk.readthedocs.io/en/latest/?badge=latest

-The Epoch of Reionization(EoR) is the one of the least and yet important period in the history of Universe.
+The Epoch of Reionization(EoR) is the one of the least known and yet important period in the history of Universe.
 It is supposed, that the first structures were formed during this era.
 The 21-cm Powerspectrum and Bispectrum statistics puts great possibility to probe the EoR.
 So, we have developed two different ANN based emulators